-The human brain is wonderous, complex, but ultimately fragile.
-Traumatic brain injuries and strokes can render whole sections of it almost completely inoperable.
-Likewise, addiction, mental illness, and learning differences can drastically alter how people perceive and interact with the world — a place that isn’t always so hospitable to their experiences.
+The human brain is wondrous, complex, but ultimately fragile.
+Traumatic brain injuries and strokes can impair parts of the brain responsible for memory, coordination, and daily functioning.
+Likewise, addiction, mental illness, and learning differences can drastically alter how people perceive and interact with the world, a place that isn’t always so hospitable to their experiences.

 And that’s exactly where BCBAs (Board Certified Behavior Analysts) step in.
 For years, BCBAs have put their ABA (applied behavior analysis) knowledge to work with great success in autism intervention.
 But now, the field is rapidly expanding into new territory.